 Other positive Disney Plus features

 We love the fact that there is a wide variety of platforms available for Disney Plus.
 That includes game consoles like the Xbox One and the PlayStation 4 (although, sadly, not the Nintendo Switch).
 We also like that you can stream on up to four concurrent devices at once.

 Things Disney Plus still needs to work on

 Perhaps the biggest issue we have with Disney Plus is its parental controls.
-In short, it really doesn’t have much in the way to protect kids from seeing content that’s not geared toward younger viewers.
 You can make a Kid’s Profile on your account which restricts the content on the service down to those appropriate for children that are seven years old or younger.
-However, there’s no way to secure other profiles with things like PIN numbers, and there are not currently any time control issues, nor is there a way to ban specific shows and movies.
+Profiles can also be secured by a PIN number, However, there are not currently any time control issues, nor is there a way to ban specific shows and movies.
 It’s possible Disney Plus will add these features over the next few months, but for now, you will definitely need to be more proactive if you have younger kids in your household.

 The lack of original content on Disney Plus has been mentioned already.
 That problem might get even worse, as many productions that were slated to be completed in 2020 for the service have now been delayed due to the Covid-19 outbreak.

 Disney Plus review: Is it worth it?